- Awesome WM Widgets

 ...

-The widget allows to manage docker containers, namely start/stop/pause/unpause:
+The widget allows to manage docker and podman containers, namely start/stop/pause/unpause:

 Customization